Mating of trees for random planar maps and Liouville quantum gravity: a survey: Introduction

 In this article, we will survey the theory of mating-of-trees bijections and their continuum analog: the mating-of-trees theorem for LQG of Duplantier, Miller, and Sheffield~\cite{wedges}, and their applications.
 Let us now give a brief overview of the results we will present.
 A $\gamma$-LQG surface is, heuristically speaking, the random two-dimensional Riemannian manifold parameterized by a domain $D\subset\BB C$ whose Riemannian metric tensor is $e^{\gamma h } \, (dx^2 + dy^2)$, where $h$ is some variant of the Gaussian free field (GFF) on $D$ and $dx^2 + dy^2$ is the Euclidean metric tensor.
 The surfaces we now call LQG surfaces were, albeit in a different form, first described by Polyakov in the 1980's~\cite{polyakov-qg1} in the context of bosonic string theory.

 The above definition of LQG does not make literal sense since $h$ is a distribution, not a function.
 However, one can rigorously define LQG surfaces via various regularization procedures.
 For example, one can define the area measure (volume form) $\mu_h$ associated with an LQG surface as a limit of regularized versions of $e^{\gamma h} \,d^2z$, where $d^2z$ denotes Lebesgue measure.\footnote{ Recent work has shown that there is also a metric $\frk d_h$ on $D$ which is the limit of regularized versions of the Riemannian distance function associated with $e^{\gamma h } \, (dx^2 + dy^2)$~\cite{dddf-lfpp,gm-uniqueness}.
-This metric is expected to describe the scaling limit of graph distances on random planar maps, but this is only known for $\gamma=\sqrt{8/3}$~\cite{lqg-tbm1,lqg-tbm2,lqg-tbm3,legall-uniqueness,miermont-brownian-map}.} This measure is a special case of the theory of \emph{Gaussian multiplicative chaos}, which was initiated in~\cite{kahane,hk-gmc} and is surveyed in \cite{rhodes-vargas-review,berestycki-gmt-elementary,aru-gmc-survey}.
+This metric is expected to describe the scaling limit of graph distances on random planar maps, but this is only known for $\gamma=\sqrt{8/3}$~\cite{lqg-tbm1,lqg-tbm2,lqg-tbm3,legall-uniqueness,miermont-brownian-map}.} This measure is a special case of the theory of \emph{Gaussian multiplicative chaos (GMC)}, which was initiated in~\cite{kahane,hk-gmc}.
+See~\cite{rhodes-vargas-review,berestycki-gmt-elementary,aru-gmc-survey} for an introduction to GMC theory, along with \cite{dkrv-lqg-sphere} for a physically motivated construction.
 See also~\cite{shef-kpz} for a number of results which are specific to the LQG measure $\mu_h$.

 In the physics literature, random planar maps are used as discrete models for 2D quantum gravity.
 The heuristic connection between LQG surfaces and random planar maps comes by way of the so-called \emph{DDK ansatz}~\cite{david-conformal-gauge,dk-qg}.
 This ansatz implies that LQG surfaces as defined above should be the same as samples from the ``Lebesgue measure on surfaces" weighted by the partition function of a certain matter field, and hence these surfaces should be related to ``weighted discrete random surfaces", i.e., random planar maps.
 See Section~\ref{subsec:scaling} for more detail.
 Further evidence for the connection between random planar maps and LQG can be obtained by matching formulas in the discrete and continuum setting.
 Indeed, results for random planar maps (e.g., the computations of various exponents) obtained using random matrix techniques~\cite{bipz-planarmaps} can be shown, at a physics level of rigor, to agree with corresponding results in continuum Liouville theory.
 In particular, Knizhnik, Polyakov, Zamolodchikov \cite{kpz-scaling} established a relation between scaling exponents for statistical physics models in Euclidean and quantum environments using the continuum theory.
 This can be used to derive quantum exponents based on their Euclidean counterparts.
 In some cases it has been verified that results based on these derivations agree with the ones from random planar map calculations, see e.g.\ \cite{fgz-95} and references therein.